aaspip/pyekfmm/README.md

 ## Description

-**Pyekfmm** is python package for 3D fast-marching-based traveltime calculation and its applications in seismology
+**Pyekfmm** is python package for 3D fast-marching-based traveltime calculation and its applications in seismology.
+The initial version of this package was held at https://github.com/chenyk1990/pyekfmm, which is no longer maintained.

 ## Reference